eXascaleInfolab/TSM-Bench/systems/integration/integration.md

  - Create a folder with the name of your system under `/systems` and install your database inside.
  - Install the Python client library inside the virtual environment (TSMvenv).
  - Load the datasets.
 You can add a loading script similar to the ones in `/systems/{system}/load.sh`.
-   -  the column names from the datasets are: time , id_station and s0 ,s1 .. s99
+   -  The column names from the datasets are: time , id_station and `s0 ,s1 .. s99`
    -  The relative path of the dataset is `../../datasets/dataset.csv`